j2objcgradle/j2objcgradle.github.io/index.md

 To see how to run the Gradle plugin against a basic project, check out [Basic Quickstart](basicquickstart.html).

-After the quickstart, see [more samples and tutorials](moresamples.html) for next steps.
+After the quickstart, see more tutorials in the menu under "Basic Quickstart/Tutorials".

 ## Gradle Plugin / Doppl